Attentional Prototype Inference for Few-Shot Segmentation: Experiments

 \subsubsection{Datasets}

-\textbf{PASCAL-${5}^{i}$} originates from PASCAL VOC12 \cite{everingham2010pascal_pascal} and extends annotations from SDS \cite{hariharan2011semantic}.
-We follow the settings in \cite{shaban2017one_bmvc}, splitting the 20 original classes in four folds and conducting cross-validation among them.
+\textbf{PASCAL-${5}^{i}$} originates from PASCAL VOC12 and extends annotations.
+We follow the settings in \cite{yang2020prototype}, splitting the 20 original classes into four folds and conducting cross-validation among them.
 Specifically, we select 15 classes for training, while the remaining 5 classes are for testing.
 For a fair comparison, we adopt the same strategy as \cite{yang2020prototype}, randomly sampling 1,000 episodes of support-query pairs for evaluation.

-\textbf{COCO-${20}^{i}$}~\cite{hu2019attention_a-mcg} is a challenging dataset built upon MS-COCO \cite{lin2014microsoft} with 80 object categories.
+\textbf{COCO-${20}^{i}$} is a challenging dataset built upon MS-COCO with 80 object categories.
 We also divide the 80 classes in MS-COCO into four folds and conduct four-fold cross-validation.
 Under the same settings as PASCAL-${5}^{i}$, 60 object categories are selected for training, while the remaining 20 categories are used for testing.
 In each fold, we sample 1000 support-query pairs from the 20 testing classes for evaluation, following \cite{yang2020prototype}.

-\textbf{FSS-1000}~\cite{wei2019fss_fss1000} is a specialized few-shot segmentation dataset.
+\textbf{FSS-1000} is a specialized few-shot segmentation dataset.
 It contains 1,000 object categories including 520 classes for training, 240 classes for validation, and 240 classes for testing.
-Following~\cite{wei2019fss_fss1000}, we choose the same 240 categories for testing and train the model on the specified 520 classes.
+Following~\cite{wei2019fss_fss1000}, we choose the same 240 categories for testing and train the model on the specified 520 classes with the support of the validation set.
 The number of testing episodes is 1,000.